teza27/python_software_development/README.md

 # python_software_development
-Project and Materials on Python Software Development
+Project and Materials on Python Development
-I am working on updating this repository and it should contain some useful information as soon as possible
+I am working on a regular update of this repository and I will keep pushing more codes to it